 All of the school's computers are in public areas and the ICT suite is open access to ensure a staff member can easily monitor use at all times.
 Our iPads are also only used under close supervision.
 Unsupervised access to the internet is not allowed.
+Shirley Junior School employs software to detect concerning language that is reported to the Class Teacher or DSL when appropriate.

 Due to the strong emphasis on home access to the internet as well as increased use made of electronic communication, we recognise that parents must be made aware of the importance of e-safety.
 Parents are encouraged to discuss the e-safety contract with their children before signing and enforce our e-safety rules which apply at home as well as in school.
-Through our annual workshop, parents are made aware of agencies and websites which they may find useful when learning about e-safety or in tackling the issue with their children.
+Through our website, parents are made aware of agencies and websites which they may find useful when learning about e-safety or in tackling the issue with their children.